samaaron/communicatively_speaking/_posts/2009-11-11-cambridge.markdown

 So very luckily, [Innovation Factory][1] the company I work for, are fantastically understanding about this and have agreed to let me work remotely one week a month from Cambridge.
 I really feel proud to have such caring colleagues to support me with this arrangement.

-Which means I spent last week living and working back in England from the (then remarkably pleasant) climes of Cambridge.
+All of this means I spent last week living and working back in England from the (then remarkably pleasant) climes of Cambridge.

 I have only ever briefly visited Cambridge before this stay, so only managed to get a glimpse of the condensed beauty it offers.
 Even